hpsaturn/hpsaturn.github.io/_posts/2026-03-21-openstreetmap-tiles-for-eink-displays.md

 ## Grey Scale Tiles Convertion

-Now we could convert these tiles to an optimized version for eInk display, for instance for our T-Deck Pro.
-For that download this script [osm_tile_to_eink.py](https://gist.github.com/hpsaturn/757f4ffb77f97570b42d355e355120e9) and run it like this:
+Now we can convert these tiles to an optimized version for eInk displays, such as the one on the T-Deck Pro.
+Download this script [osm_tile_to_eink.py](https://gist.github.com/hpsaturn/757f4ffb77f97570b42d355e355120e9) and run it like this:

 ```bash
 python osm_tile_to_eink.py Tiles tiles_grey --mode bw
 ```

-the `Tiles` directory should be in Maperitive directory.
-And then will be not modified.
-You are able to backup these for instance for TFT displays or other color devices.
+The `Tiles` directory should be inside the Maperitive directory.
+The original tiles will remain unmodified, so you can keep a backup for TFT screens or other color devices.

 ## Transfer Tiles to SD

-Depending what firmware or device you are using, you should copy this tiles in the root of its SD card, for instance for Meshcore, it should be in `tiles` directory in the root of the SD.
+Depending on the firmware or device you are using, you should copy these tiles to the root of the SD card.
+For example, with Meshcore, they need to go into a `tiles` directory at the SD card root.

-The copy could be so slow because are many files.
-For that, here I shared some alternatives:
+Copying can be slow due to the large number of files.
+Below are a few alternatives to speed up the process.

 ### rsync

-It is better than the normal `cp` command, but also could be taking many time in the process.
+This is better than the normal `cp` command, but it can still take a considerable amount of time.

 ```bash
 rsync -av --progress /path/to/source/Tiles /mnt/sd_image/tiles